Your Essential Travel Guide To Ijmuiden

-Sail to Ijmuiden from Newcastle and spend some time exploring before you continue on your adventure.
+Sail to IJmuiden from Newcastle and spend some time exploring before you continue on your adventure.
 The northern port city near is a short drive from Amsterdam and offers fine sand beaches with textured dunes, beautiful natural landscapes and maritime attractions including the largest fish market in the country.
 Don't miss the opportunity to visit the IJmuiden Sea and Harbor Museum, where you can dive into the captivating history of the port and its seafaring traditions.

-Ijmuiden offers fantastic souvenir shopping, as well as traditional Dutch outlets where you can indulge in the local cuisine, including cheeses, meats and beers.
+Ijmuiden offers fantastic souvenir shopping, well known chains, and traditional Dutch outlets where you can indulge in the local cuisine, including cheeses, meats and beers.

 The 19th century Fort IJmuiden holds UNESCO World Heritage status and is the largest of its kind in Amsterdam’s Defence Line.
 Though originally located on the north shore, canal construction resulted in the fort becoming islanded in the North Sea Canal, only adding to its reverence.
 History buffs can also visit the IJmuiden Bunker Museum, a former German bunker from WW2.

 When visiting IJmuiden, there are several great places to stay that offer comfortable accommodations and convenient access to the city's attractions.
 For those looking to be near the beach, Leonardo Hotel IJmuiden Seaport Beach is a great location, with modern rooms, on-site restaurant and bar, and wellness facilities.
 Augusta Hotel is perfect for those looking to be in the heart of IJmuiden, or relax in the stylish and charming Hotel Rauw Nan de Kade.
 Whether you prefer a beachfront location or a central spot in the city, IJmuiden has options to cater to various needs.